 If you miss your bedtime by 15 minutes, remember not to shift your wake up time to 15 minutes later.
 Instead go to bed 90 minutes later and sacrifice a cycle instead.

-Whilst trying out this new way of sleeping, be sure to download our incredibly handy sleep app Rise – Sleep Better.
+Whilst trying out this new way of sleeping, be sure to download our incredibly handy sleep app Peak Sleep – Sleep Better.
 It’s designed to give you a better night’s sleep by creating a personalised bedtime routine using scientifically-backed techniques.
 So you can integrate these techniques before you settle into your cycles.
 Download the app below:

 Whilst mastering the art of sleeping in cycles, be sure to also test your sleeping position.
 There are lots of differing opinions on the best position to sleep in, so try them out and see how they impact the quality of your sleep.
 University of Rochester’s Medical Health Encyclopedia offers the following science-backed advice on sleeping posture, which may be a good place to start:

 “If you sleep on your back, a small pillow under the back of your knees will reduce stress on your spine and support the natural curve in your lower back.
 The pillow for your head should support your head, the natural curve of your neck and your shoulders.”